megahdrive/rbxdl-php/README.md

 # rbxdl-php
-A server-side Roblox asset downloader for php
+Rbxdl-php is a server-side asset downloader for Roblox, written in PHP.
-I really liked [Modnark's ROBLOX asset downloader](https://github.com/Modnark/rbxdl) so I decided to make my own that runs on the web server.
+I really liked [Modnark's ROBLOX asset downloader](https://github.com/Modnark/rbxdl) so I decided to make my own that can run natively along with my other PHP code.
 ## Examples
 ```php
 $rbxdl = new Rbxdl("/xml");